tomduck/pandoc-fignos/README.md

 The markdown syntax extension used by pandoc-fignos was developed in [pandoc Issue #813] -- see [this post] by [@scaramouche1].

-To mark a figure for numbering, add an id to its attributes:
+To mark a figure for numbering, add an identifier to its attributes:

     ![Caption.](image.png){#fig:id}

 Alternatively, use [reference link] attributes.
-The prefix `#fig:` is required. `id` should be replaced with a unique identifier composed of letters, numbers, dashes, slashes and underscores.
+The prefix `#fig:` is required. `id` should be replaced with a unique string composed of letters, numbers, dashes and underscores.
 If `id` is omitted then the figure will be numbered but unreferenceable.

 To reference the figure, use